 A cat’s limp can be temporary or long-lasting, and it can be caused by various factors.
 Starting with the most common, here are the causes of lameness in cats:

 - Soft Tissue Injuries (muscle sprain, ligament damage, tendonitis)

 - Paw Pad Injuries or Torn Claws (due to fighting, foreign objects, etc.)

 - Paw Pad Infections (fungal, bacterial, ingrown claws)

 - Arthritis (temporary or chronic)

 - Broken Bones

 A broken bone would be excruciatingly painful and would cause a cat to howl in pain.
 Other conditions such as arthritis would also be painful, but an arthritic cat would not cry out in pain.

-When cats are in pain, they’ll try to hide it so that they don’t appear vulnerable to predators.
+When a cat is hurt, he’ll try to hide it so that he doesn’t appear vulnerable to predators.
 However, if you pay close attention to your cat’s behavior, you can spot some of the signs.
-Cats who are in pain tend to behave in the following ways:
+Cats that are in pain tend to behave in the following ways:

-- Hiding for Long Periods of Time – If your cat is spending more time alone than usual, it might be feeling vulnerable.
+- Hiding for Long Periods of Time – If your cat is spending more time alone than usual, then he might be feeling vulnerable.
 Injured cats often seek out a hiding place they feel safe in such as a wardrobe, cupboard, or a sheltered spot in the garden.
-Though your cat wants to be left alone, you may need to intervene and take them for treatment.
+Though your cat wants to be left alone, you may need to intervene in order to take him for treatment.